SvenPfiffner/StudyBuddy/README.md

 💡 **Why choose different models?** Larger models are smarter but need more VRAM and run slower.
 Smaller models are faster and use less memory but may struggle with complex reasoning.
 Pick what fits your hardware and patience level!

+💡 **Disable Image Generation:** If you don't need generated images in your summaries, consider disabling image generation and use the saved VRAM for a more capable text model.

+🚧 **Use API's:** If you want to use external text or image tools via API and are an advanced user, you can override the generative functions in ``llm.py`` to hook them up.
+If there is demand, we might add common API's like Google or OpenAI natively in the future.

 ### 🎨 Frontend Setup

 The frontend is a React + TypeScript app built with Vite.